Swiss National Park with Mountains, Trees and River

 In the nature park there are also numerous medieval castles and churches, which can be visited on various excursions

-In this park, which is large by Swiss standards, you can get around in a variety of ways.
-There are endless hiking trails and mountain bike routes, pass roads for bikers and motorcyclists, and various Rhaetian Railway lines
+This large park, by Swiss standards, offers various ways to get around.
+There are endless hiking trails and mountain biking routes, roads for cyclists and motorcyclists, and several train lines operated by the Rhaetian Railway.

-A very impressive train ride is on the Albula line, which is on the line of the Bernina Express.
-This panoramic train runs from Chur past the Rhine Gorge and along the winding Albula line to St. Moritz in the Engadine.
-Other possible ideas for excursions and activities are as follows:
+One particularly impressive train journey leads along the Albula line, part of the Bernina Express route.
+This panoramic train travels from Chur, past the Rhine Gorge, and along the winding Albula line to St. Moritz in the Engadin.
+Here are some other ideas for outings and activities:

 • A hike in Parc Ela is almost a must.
-Various long-distance hikes, which lead in several stages through the canton of Graubünden, pass by the nature park.
-But also shorter hikes are possible on the more than 100 km of hiking trails.
+Various long-distance hikes, spanning multiple stages through the canton of Graubünden, pass through the nature park.
+But there are also shorter hikes available along the over 100 km of hiking trails.

-• The pretty, small Palpuognasee, which we described in more detail in this article, is located directly on the Albulapass road and is definitely worth a visit
+• The charming little Palpuognasee, which we describe in detail in this article, is right by the Albulapass road and definitely worth a visit.

-• On a total of 26 themed trails you can discover the uniqueness of Parc Ela
+• On a total of 26 themed trails, you can discover the unique features of Parc Ela.

 A variety of excursion destinations in Parc Ela - 523 to be exact - are listed at this link.
 Further information about the park is compiled on the nature park website